 * Complete urine hormone profile (this is extremely important to discover if you have cancer-related estrogens or protective estrogens)

 * Heavy metals testing

 * Toxic chemical exposure testing and more …

 As you can see, there are many other conditions that can cause or mimic low-thyroid symptoms.
 This is why it’s so important to sit down and talk with a board-certified functional medicine practitioner who is trained to assess your history and current symptoms to see what testing options are best for you.

-If you have questions or want to schedule a free consultation, contact us at (734) 779-1650 or click HERE to schedule an appointment.
+If you have questions or want to schedule a free consultation, contact us at 734-779-1650 or click the schedule now button below.

 When you sign up you'll receive free access to our Hormones Report, Program Guide and more.